hkmarcoot/gnews-app/README.md

 ### Continued development

-More sections can be added in the home page.
-The FAQ page and contact page can also be completed after the given time period.
-The search page in desktop version has a bit margin problem between history section and result section but it is not obvious, which can be improved when there is more time.
-The hamburger menu can only be closed when clicking on the menu.
+- More sections can be added in the home page.
+- The FAQ page and contact page can also be completed after the given time period.
+- The search page in desktop version has a bit margin problem between history section and result section but it is not obvious, which can be improved when there is more time.
+- The hamburger menu can only be closed when clicking on the menu.
 This can be corrected by adding JavaScript.
+- More unit tests can be added.

 ## Brief